msheroubi/Charles_the_Chatbot/README.md

 # Charles The Chatbot

 ## Changes
-For this project, I made an (almost) complete system overhaul from A2.
+For this project, I made an (almost) complete system overhaul of the last bot.
 The conversation agent has been completely changed along with a handful of added features from the "buffet" of features.

 ### Object Dependencies
 (question_answers.pickle / root_dict.pickle / sent_tokenizer.pickle)